arifaisal123/ip_address_tracker/README.md

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Search for any IP addresses or domains and see the key information and location
+- Submit without typing anything in the input field to view your own IP address and other information

 ### Screenshot